| Title: | Augmented Backward Elimination |

 type.factor |

-String that specifies how to treat factors, see details, possible values are |
+String that specifies how to treat factors, see details, possible values are '"factor"' and '"individual"'. |

 verbose |

 Logical that specifies if the variable selection process should be printed.
-Note: this can severely slow down the algorithm. |
+This can severely slow down the algorithm.
+Default is set to TRUE. |

-representing the model chosen by abe method.
+An object of class '"lm"', '"glm"', '"coxph"', or '"survreg"' representing the model chosen by abe method.

 Rok Blagus, [email protected]